Why would you bring your business to Sonora? Good question! Let us give you some very good reasons:

 Interstate 10 has three easy access points into Sonora and is the crossroads of IH 10 and U.S. 277, which is constructed as a “super-two” highways and is part of the Ports-to-Plains Corridor which will eventually become Interstate 27; it is a possible terminus for one leg of Interstate 14 currently being built in a westerly direction from Belton on the IH 35 Corridor and it is in the process of tying down the location of a reliever route for U.S. 277 which will make even more ideal business property with highway access available in the near future.

 Electric power in the area is provided by AEP and can be sourced by numerous providers; gas is provided in the city by West Texas Fuels.
 Water, Sanitation and Sewer services are provided by the City of Sonora and the water and sewer lines through out most of the city have been redone within the last few years.
 Several mobile phone services are available with the best local coverage provided by AT&T. City residents have cable TV available provided by Suddenlink.
 Direct and Dish TV are also available.

-Frontier provides conventional hardwired service and Hill Country Telephone Coop (HCT C) is currently putting the finishing touches of providing fiber optic service through out the city.
-VGI and West Central Texas provides local wireless service.
+Frontier provides conventional hardwired service and Hill Country Telephone Coop (HCTC) is currently providing fiber optic service through out the city.

 Sonora is capable of providing a substantial skilled workforce above and beyond present employment levels, as experience has shown in the past.
-In addition to the workforce available here in the city, local employers have also drawn workers, when needed, from a large regional workforce that, due to our excellent highway system, are able to economically work in Sonora b businesses.
+In addition to the workforce available here in the city, local employers have also drawn workers, from a large regional workforce that, due to our excellent highway system providing fast commutes.
 CV Workforce, in San Angelo, can provide workforce training and other valuable workforce tools to Sonora businesses.

 At this time a wide variety of housing is available for purchase at all price levels.
 Rental property is more limited but is also available in a wide range of pricing.